HarshitDawar55/Apache_Spark/README.md

 - Python
 - Scala

-# Imstructions for running scripts
+# Instructions for running scripts

 - I have uploaded scripts for the programs.
 - To run them, first you have to install spark shell of respective language which you want to run codes of.